 Inappropriate uses.
-Deterring the following inappropriate public uses of Catlett Islands will require some level of site operations work; e.g., boundary marking, on-site staff presence, public contact and outreach efforts, and law enforcement.
+Deterring the following inappropriate public uses of Goodwin Islands will require some level of operational work, e.g., boundary marking, on-site staff presence, public contact and outreach efforts, or law enforcement (enforcement will require marked Reserve boundaries).

-- Non-permitted collection of plants and animals.
-Any and all collection of plant and animal specimens is for research and educational purposes only and requires a permit issued and approved by VIMS staff.
-Unauthorized collection of plants, animals, or minerals directly impacts the natural resources at a site and can quickly decimate populations of rare plants or animals.
-Therefore, such collection is prohibited. - Artifact collection degrades cultural and historic sites, and disrupts substrates and vegetation.
-Artifacts are occasionally found on and around Catlett Islands, but illegal collecting does not appear to be a problem at this time.
-To protect historic resources at this and other CBNERRSVA sites, such collection is prohibited. - Unleashed dogs and feral cats disrupt or prey on ground-nesting birds (Yalden and Yalden, 1990; Mitchell and Beck, 1992) and terrestrial fauna.
-Feral cats, dogs, or livestock that become established at Catlett Islands should be trapped and removed from the Reserve. - Camping causes long-term concentrated impacts on soils and vegetation from trampling and fire rings (Marion and Cole, 1996), and is an inappropriate use of CBNERRVA sites.
+- Non-permitted collection of plants and animals can quickly decimate populations of rare plants and animals.
+Any and all collection of plant and animal specimens is for research and educational purposes only and requires a permit issued and approved by VIMS staff. - Artifact collection degrades cultural and historic sites, and disrupts substrates and vegetation.
+Cultural artifacts found at the Reserve consist mostly of projectile points uncovered by storm events or washed up onto the beaches.
+According to the Virginia Department of Historic Resources (DHR), artifacts on Goodwin Islands are likely to be either Native American artifacts, or items washed from shipwrecks (Turner, pers. comm.).
+These sites may date back to the Middle to Late Woodlands periods (3200-400 B.P.).
+Most of the submerged, or terrestrial sites, though not well known or described at this time, hold great potential for additional information about early inhabitants and land uses of the area. - Unleashed dogs and feral cats disrupt or prey on ground-nesting birds (Yalden and Yalden, 1990; Mitchell and Beck, 1992) and terrestrial fauna.
+Feral cats, dogs, or livestock that become established at Goodwin Islands should be trapped and removed from the Reserve. - Camping causes long-term concentrated impacts on soils and vegetation from trampling and fire rings (Marion and Cole, 1996), and is an inappropriate use of CBNERRVA sites.
 Nearby private and State Parks offer a wide array of camping opportunities.